OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.bold.state-provider-config.validator-name` | string                                                  name identifier for cosmetic purposes | `default-validator`
 `node.bold.strategy` | string                                                                              define the bold validator staker strategy, either watchtower, defensive, stakeLatest, or makeNodes | `Watchtower`
 `node.bold.track-challenge-parent-assertion-hashes` | strings                                              only track challenges/edges with these parent assertion hashes | None
+`node.consensus-execution-syncer.sync-interval` | duration                                                 Interval in which finality data is pushed from consensus to execution | `1s`
 `node.dangerous.disable-blob-reader` | DANGEROUS! disables the EIP-4844 blob reader, which is necessary to read batches | None
 `node.dangerous.no-l1-listener` | DANGEROUS! disables listening to L1.
 To be used in test nodes only | None `node.dangerous.no-sequencer-coordinator` | DANGEROUS! allows sequencing without sequencer-coordinator | None